-3.2.5 Sensor overheating artifacts
+3.2.4 Sensor Artifacts caused by sensor overheating artifacts

-During the measurements overheating of sensors was observed in all locations utilizing the weatherproof boxes (P{ground}, F{roof}, F{ground}, BG{ground}).
+During the measurements overheating of sensors was observed in all locations utilizing the weatherproof boxes (P{ground}, F{roof}, 475 F{ground}, BG{ground}).
 This was due to the increase of ambient temperature after sunrise and in some locations direct sunlight heating the black weatherproof boxes.

-With the MA-series sensors (MA200, MA350) the change of the temperature and RH caused clearly erroneous data as seen in FigFigs.
-12 and 13.
-Previous studies have shown that sharp changes in temperature and RH can cause positive or negative spikes in the measurement of filter-based optical methods (Caubel et al., 2018; Düsing et al., 2019).
-The reason for this artifact is considered to be mostly influenced by the detector, LED properties and other electronics affected by the in the measurement is when the temperature change was the fastest, around 9-11 in the morning.
-The dualspot correction was observed to amplify the measurement error of the individual spots.
+With the MA-series sensors (MA200, MA350) the change of the temperatureT and RH caused clearly erroneous data as seen in Figs. 12 and 13.
+According to the instrument manual, the operating temperature for the instrument is 0-40 °C. In our deployment, the T increases even to 52 °C, which is above the operating temperature and could explain the behaviour.
+However, the anomalous activity is observed even below the 40 °C. Previous studies have shown that sharp changes in temperatureT and RH can cause positive or negative spikes in the measurement of filter-based optical methods (Caubel et al., 2018; Düsing et al., 2019).
+The reason for this artifact is considered to be mostly influenced by the detector, LED properties and other electronics affected by the temperatureT change and sorption and desorption of the filter fibers due to changing RH.
+The largest error in the measurement is when the temperatureT change was the fastest, around 9-11 in the morning.

+485 The dualspot correction was observed to amplify the measurement error of the individual spots.